 - National AI strategies in the world's most powerful economies - By Thomas Macaulay for Techworld

 This article explains how every powerful nation starts to understand the importance of investing in AI in the hope to take the lead, but they all have different AI strategies.
-For example, countries like Germany and UK are focused on using the funding for new R&D centers and new investment in universities that cover AI topics.
-On the other hand, India wants to focus on social good, and EU on improving the consumer trust in AI.
+For example, countries like Germany and the UK are focused on using the funding for new R&D centres and new investment in universities that cover AI topics.
+On the other hand, India wants to focus on social good and EU on improving consumer trust in AI.

 AI FOR EXECUTIVES

 - AI Deployment Challenges: 5 Tips To Help Overcome The Hurdles - by Daniel Newman for Forbes

 The article looks at the reasons why AI is mostly being used by some forward-thinking companies and there is no full commodification of AI yet.
 In order to step up the AI game, some hurdles should be taken care of.
 One of the challenges mentioned is the need for a mindset shift about AI.
 AI should not be seen as something that is only important for the IT department.
 AI is also a business responsibility, meaning that business executives need to have a clear view of the business challenges they are looking to solve, and the technologies that can use to answer these challenges.